ClaytonDewey/3-column-preview-card-component/README.md

 ### What I learned

-I was using this as a way to try out some new CSS techniques I had recently learned.
+As with my first challenge, I'm just working on putting some new CSS I learned to use.

 ## Author